mixu/minitask/readme.md

 The cache is separate from the task, and has the following API:

+- `new Cache(options)`: creates a new cache
+- `.global()`: returns the global default cache, which lives in the user's home folder.
+This is a function to avoid initializing the cache when it is never used.
+Multiple calls will return the same instance.
-- `.lookup(options)`: returns a file name given a set of options
+- `.lookup(filename, operationString)`: returns a file name; operationString is a unique descriptor for the cache (e.g. the options used)
-- `.clear(options)`: clears the given cache directory
+- `.clear()`: clears the cache complely
-- `.filename(options)`: returns a new output file name given a set of options
+- `.filename()`: returns a new output file name that is in the cache
-- `.complete(cacheFilename, options)`: marks a given output file as completed and saves the cache metadata
+- `.complete(cacheFilename, filename, operationString)`: marks a given output file as completed and saves the cache metadata

 Options is a object with the following properties: